sorin-pop/ddn/server/README.md

 {"Status":500,"Message":"User 'exampleUser' already exists"}
 ```

-# API used by the connectors only
+# API used by the agents only
-The below APIs are used by the connectors only and should not be used manually.
+The below APIs are used by the agents only and should not be used manually.

 ## Alive
 **API endpoint:** GET `/alive`
 ### Explanation
-Used by the connectors to check if the server is online or not.
+Used by the agents to check if the server is online or not.
 Simply returns http status code 200 and no response body when called.

 ## register
 **API endpoint:** POST `/register`
 ### Explanation
-Used by the connector to register itself with the server.
+Used by the agent to register itself with the server.
 The `model.RegisterRequest` struct should be used for requesting access, for which a `model.RegisterResponse` should be the response

 ## unregister
 **API endpoint:** POST `/unregister`
 ### Explanation
-Used by the connector to unregister itself from the server.
-The `model.Connector` struct should be used for unregistering.
+Used by the agent to unregister itself from the server.
+The `model.Agent` struct should be used for unregistering.
 There is no response to this request.